Accounting

 Offered Either Fall or Spring; Lecture hours:3

 This course explores the role of psychology in understanding many fundamental topics in finance.
-Topics include the psychological foundations of behavioral finance, stock return anomalies, and behavioral corporate finance.
-The course also includes a final project in which students develop and test a novel quantitative investment strategy.
+Topics include psychological foundations of behavioral finance, stock return anomalies and behavioral corporate finance.
+The course also includes a final project in which students develop and test a novel investment strategy.
+Prerequisites: ACFM 203 and (MATH 192 or MATH 201 or MATH 216).
+Open to juniors/seniors.

 ACFM 383.
 Entrepreneurial Finance.
 1 Credit.